LUPIN11/AIPaperNotes/README.md

 + The key encoder is a momentum-based moving average of the query encoder

+  Only the query encoder is updated by BP.

   <img src=".\images\image-20230527202252.png" alt="20230527202252" style="zoom: 80%;" />

 Why Consistent: